27 Affordable Gifts for Readers

 In his famous memoir, On Writing, Stephen King said: “Books are a uniquely portable magic,” and he was right.
 A powerful novel has the ability to transport and transform—but every reader has his or her own preferred genre or author.
-So, instead of giving your friend a gift card to a local bookstore, opt for something a little more personal and exciting for the holidays—and don’t run the risk of buying him a book he already has on his shelves.
-In our gift guide, you won’t find specific titles for the reader on your list (with a few notable exceptions—because who doesn’t like Jane Austen or Anne of Green Gables?).
-Instead, we selected a variety of unique, thoughtful items that complete any reading experience, and we’re sure that these novel products will delight all of the book-lovers and avid readers in your life.
+So, instead of taking a guess on your friend's next read (though, you could consult our favorite books from 2018) or going the gift card route, opt for something a little more personal.
+We selected a variety of unique, thoughtful items that complete any reading experience, and we’re sure that these novel gifts fod book lovers will delight all of the avid readers in your life.

 Know a fan of Mark Twain or John Steinbeck?
 The brand curated ten collections of fragrances inspired by these literary greats’ works.